rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/appletv_login.md

 This module attempts to authenticate to an AppleTV service with the username, 'AirPlay'.
 The device has two different access control modes: OnScreen and Password.
-The difference between the two is the password in OnScreen mode is numeric-only and four digits long, which means when this option is enabled, this option, the module will make sure to cover all of them - from 0000 to 9999.
+The difference between the two is the password in OnScreen mode is numeric-only and four digits long, which means when this option is enabled, the module will make sure to cover all of them - from 0000 to 9999.
 The Password mode is more complex, therefore the usual online bruteforce strategies apply.

 ## Verification Steps